 OTOPLASTY SURGERY (EAR PINNING)

 Most people are thrilled with the result of Otoplasty.
-Children can be cruel to their peers.
-Otoplasty can protect you or your child from teasing and poor self image which may occur as a result of this teasing.
-It is minimally invasive Surgery, of short duration with rapid recovery rate and very rewarding results.
+Otoplasty can protect you or your child from teasing and poor self image which may occur as a result of teasing.
+It is minimally invasive surgery, of short duration with rapid recovery rate and very rewarding results.

 WHO IS THE BEST CANDIDATE?